Pieter van den Broecke

 Pieter van den Broecke (25 February 1585, Antwerp – 1 December 1640, Strait of Malacca) was a Dutch cloth merchant in the service of the Dutch East India Company (VOC), and one of the first Dutchmen to taste coffee.
 He also went to Angola three times.
-He was one of the first Europeans to describe societies in West and Central Africa and in detail trade strategies along the African coast.
+He was one of the first Europeans to describe societies in West and Central Africa and to comment in detail trade strategies along the African coast.